WARP-LAB/WARP-GUIDES-WEBPACK/05-babel/readme.md

 }
 ```

 For a moment you can disable `UglifyJsPlugin` by forcing `minimize: false` in `optimization` object.
-Build it for production.
+Build it for testing tier.

 ```javascript
 config.optimization = {